Deciding Against Cancer Treatment

 Making the best decision for you

-Any competent patient has the right to stop or forgo treatment.
-But before you decide that is what you want to do, talk with your healthcare team.
+Any patient who is able to make informed choices has the right to stop or forego treatment.
+But before you decide that's what you want to do, talk with your healthcare team.
 They can help you weigh the risks and benefits of starting or continuing therapy, how likely the therapy is to be effective, how therapy would affect your quality of life, and how much time you’d likely have left without therapy.

 When you disagree with a loved one’s decision

-Your loved one’s decision might make you feel frustrated, or sad, or even trigger anticipatory grief.
-All of those feelings are normal, but try to make the most of the time you have together.
+Your loved one’s decision might make you feel frustrated or sad or even trigger anticipatory grief.
+All of those feelings are normal but try to make the most of the time you have together.
+You may want to seek support from hospice and other bereavement services to help you manage these difficult feelings.

-Learn more about the Bereavement Support Group offered at Fox Chase.
+Learn more about the Bereavement Support Group offered at Fox Chase Cancer Center.